 EFS - Web.
-US Patent Application Web site
+(United States Patent and Trademark Office) US Patent Application Web site

 International Patent Application

-PCT (Patent Cooperation Treaty) Application (concurrent application in up to 143 countries)
+PCT (Patent Cooperation Treaty) Application (concurrent application in more than 150 countries)

-Patent it yourself: your step-by-step guide to filing at the U.S. Patent Office.
+Patent It Yourself: Your Step-by-Step Guide to Filing at the U.S. Patent Office.
 David Pressman.
-Berkeley, California: Nolo, 2012.
+Berkeley, California: Nolo, 2020.
+Step-by-Step guide to filing a patent.
 Also check public libraries in your area for this title.